bxlab/cmdb-quantbio/assignments/lab/3D_genome/assignment/index.md

 Now, take a look at the format you will need to visualize the interactions in the UCSC browser [here](https://genome.ucsc.edu/goldenPath/help/interact.html).
 You'll note that this is essentially an extension of the `.bed` format.

-If this description of the necessary fields is confusing, you can use the hint below to check your undrstanding:
+If this description of the necessary fields is confusing, you can use the hint below to check your understanding:

 <details><summary><b><font color="#18BC9C">CLICK HERE FOR A DESCRIPTION OF THE FIELDS</font></b></summary>
   <pre>